rahinzz/ecommerce-microservices/userservice/README.txt

 users, fetching user details, and listing all users.

+This service follows clean architecture principles with proper validation, exception handling, and controller-level testing.

 This service is part of a larger modular microservices architecture under the main
 'project' folder.